leahbannon/old-leah-website/_posts/starting-new-project-sketch.md

 1. Once you've finished an MVP (getting there might take a few sprints), work with your community partner to set up a round of ux testing.
 1. Add any necessary changes based on ux testing to the backlog as user stories.
 1. Repeat last 3 steps until you have a slightly more refined MVP.
 Invite community partners and any other stakeholders (possibly in government) to your next brigade meetup and demo to your brigade (so we can cheer for you).
-1. Repeat last 3 steps until you can't OR won't continue to sustain the product.
+1. Repeat last 3 steps until you can't or won't continue to sustain the product.